dino65-dev/Cuda-ML-Library/Usage/SVM/readme.md

 ```

 The build process will:
-- Auto-detect your GPU architecture
+- Auto-detect CUDA availability and GPU architecture
-- Compile CUDA kernels optimized for your hardware
+- Compile CUDA kernels when GPU is available
+- Create CPU fallback implementation when CUDA is unavailable
-- Create `libcuda_svm.so` shared library
+- Generate `libcuda_svm.so` shared library with universal compatibility

 ### 2. Install Dependencies